 - Utopia Care Hair Cutting Scissors/Shears

-Should you trim your hair while it’s wet or dry?
+Should you trim your curls while they’re wet or dry?

 Now we are getting into the details of how to trim natural hair.
 The first question people tend to ask, is it best to trim wet hair or dry hair?